triradial/Freon4dsl/docs/CRC-Plan.md

 - [ ] Determine whether optional from Freon is needed and where
 - [ ] Make sure data entry of shared-tasks, shared-steps still work.
 Make sure they display in checklist like a non shared task
 - [ ] Repeating Visits with occurrence on the schedule
+- [ ] Test, update, and add buttons for things like duplicate and smart duplicate
 - [ ] Remove choice of the visit you are on when 'start when' is a reference.
 Needs custom scope added.
-- [ ] make default study have 'day 0' as start when to avoid the error.
-- [ ] Not needed for user but really need to know how well AI can generate a study DSL from a protocol document.
+- [ ] Not needed for first user but really need to know how well AI can generate a study DSL from a protocol document.
 Try with JSL protocol reader?

 ### In-Progress
-- [ ] Discuss with Graham:
-  - How can we make creating the checklist more like writing in Word?
-  - when do we use the selector-box-with-X for items in a list vs. the delete icon for a list item?
-  - Should things like people, systems, be placeholders when the list is empty and then become expand-collapse so they read more like text and they take a bit less screen space vs. not displaying them?
 - [ ] Finish Checklist display and printing as HTML:
   - [x] Add Schedule and Checklist details
   - [x] Make links to systems be real html links